CamHD-Analysis/CamHD_motion_metadata/docs/Make_Regions_File.md

     "val_split": 0.25,    # Optional.
 The proportion of train data from 'merged_train_data_dirname' to be used as validation data.
 Defaulted to 100.
     "epochs": 100,        # Optional.
 The number of epochs.
 Defaulted to 100.
     "batch_size": 8,      # Optional.
 The batch-size for training.
 Defaulted to 8.
     "restrict_gpu": "0",  # Optional.
 The GPU core id to be used.
 Defaulted to system's $CUDA_VISIBLE_DEVICES value.
 If not set, all GPU cores will be utilized.
+This is applicable to both training and inferencing.

     # The new trained model will be stored at $CAMHD_SCENETAG_DATA_DIR/trained_classification_models.
     # Corresponding model_config will be updated in the classifier_meta_file (scene_tag_classifiers_meta.json).